sergiusens/snappy-docs/build-snaps/go.md

 ## Share with your friends

 To share your snaps you need to publish them in the snap store.
-The first step of this is to create an account on [dashboard.snapcraft.io](https://dashboard.snapcraft.io).
+First, create an account on [dashboard.snapcraft.io](https://dashboard.snapcraft.io).
 Here you can customize how your snaps are presented, review your uploads and control publishing.

 You’ll need to choose a unique “developer namespace” as part of the account creation process.
 This name will be visible by users and associated with your published snaps.